sapient007/windows-gke-ingress/README.md

 ![deployments](./assets/deployments.png)

-once all pods are healthy in the deployment.
+when all pods are healthy in the deployments.
 You can expose the Nginx deployment with a NodePort.

 ```
   kubectl expose deploy nginx --name nginx-svc --port 80 --target-port 80 --type NodePort
 ```

 Once the NodePort has been created.
-You can create an ingress resource to expose the NodePort created previously
+You can create an ingress resource to expose the NodePort.
+Below is a smaple ingress deployment manifeest.

 ```
    apiVersion: networking.k8s.io/v1beta1